gordonguthrie/belka-router/docs/belka_router.md

 This function is the heavy lifting of the router.
 An incoming message which has had its URL parsed down to components is checked in turn against each route defined in the list of routes.
 There are three exit routes:

 * a path can match perfectly - exit with a handler
-* a path can match but some other attribute is wrong (eg good path, but not logged in, good path but not administrator, good path but bad nonce) in which case the search ends with an error
+* a path can match but some other attribute is wrong in which case the search ends with an error, eg:
+      * good path, but not logged in
+      * good path but not administrator
+      * good path but bad nonce
-* no paths match in which case an ***Aread `51`*** error is thrown ^
+* no paths match in which case an ***Area `51`*** error is thrown ^

 ```erlang